privatezero/Blog-Materials/saa.md

 `|` This is called a 'pipe' and is what is used in Bash to send the output of one command to another.
 In this case, we are sending the output of the `find` command into a loop.
 (This is the vertical bar symbol on the keyboard, not a capital I)

-`while read wavefile ; do` This is what starts the loop.
-What this does is 'read' each chunk of information that is coming from the pipe, in this case file paths, and then assign them to the variable 'wavefile.'
-The name 'wavefile' is an arbitrary name I chose for this example, and could be replaced with anything such as 'x' or 'myfile' as long as you are consistent in the following steps.
+`while read targetfile ; do` This is what starts the loop.
+What this does is 'read' each chunk of information that is coming from the pipe, in this case file paths, and then assign them to the variable 'targetfile.'
+The name 'targetfile' is an arbitrary name I chose for this example, and could be replaced with anything such as 'x' or 'myfile' as long as you are consistent in the following steps.

-`bwfmetaedit --MD5-Embed --reject-overwrite "$wavefile"` this is the actual preservation action that will be run on every file discovered with the `find` command.
+`bwfmetaedit --MD5-Embed --reject-overwrite "$targetfile"` this is the actual preservation action that will be run on every file discovered with the `find` command.
 The first part `bwfmetaedit --MD5-Embed` is the BWF Metaedit command that embeds a checksum into target WAV files.
-The second part `"$wavefile"` makes the command run on the variable that was created in the previous step, with the result that BWF Metaedit will be run on all your located WAV files.
+The second part `"$targetfile"` makes the command run on the variable that was created in the previous step, with the result that BWF Metaedit will be run on all your located WAV files.
+It is important to not forget the quotation marks around this variable otherwise it won't work on any file names that have spaces in them.
+Since this variable represents file paths in the loop, it can be used in combination with any command you would want to run on your files!

 `; done` ends the loop once it is done reading the output of the `find` command.

+Since all that needs to be done to use this command in different contexts is to change the file extension in the initial `find` command and then change the preservation action that is run in the loop, I find that I am using similar constructions on an almost daily basis!
+By using find loops I am able to save a lot of time (and pain) when dealing with legacy data.
+I hope this example will help people to do the same!